A brown and white cow

 • Three companies (Marks & Spencer, Premier Foods, Waitrose) achieved ‘Tier 2’ status, therefore demonstrating leadership in making farmed animal welfare integral to their business strategy.

-• The highest scoring companies on ‘Performance Impact’ - a measure for how well businesses demonstrate actual welfare benefits for farm animals in their global supply chain - were the six companies (4%) that achieved a ‘C’ rating: Marks & Spencer (UK), Groupe Danone (FR), Premier Foods (UK), Waitrose (UK), Cranswick PLC (UK) and Migros-Genossenschafts-Bund (Switzerland).
+• The highest scoring companies on ‘Performance Impact’ - a measure for how well businesses demonstrate actual welfare benefits for farmed animals in their global supply chain - were the six companies (4%) that achieved a ‘C’ rating: Marks & Spencer (UK), Groupe Danone (FR), Premier Foods (UK), Waitrose (UK), Cranswick PLC (UK) and Migros-Genossenschafts-Bund (Switzerland).

 • There are generally high levels of ambition on cage-free eggs, with 73% of the 141 companies that have eggs in their supply chains now having cage-free egg commitments.